maetl/yarrow/README.md

 Status
 ------

-Yarrow is an extraction from several existing private documentation projects.
-This repo is in alpha state, which means that many of the useful features are not yet folded into this codebase.
+Yarrow is an extraction from several existing private documentation projects. ~~This repo is in alpha state, which means that many of the useful features are not yet folded into this codebase.~~ This repo is in flux as it is being used on several live projects, but lacks documentation and a unified command line tool.

 Yarrow is being slowly developed as a part-time project to scratch a few itches.
 New features and bugfixes are pushed straight to `main`, and releases of the Gem are kept more or less in sync with the planned roadmap.